julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 ---

-## Welcome Threshold Protection Into Your Life
+## If You Want Protection That Holds

 The door you walk through each day can become **a gate of magic**, a veil stitched with root and leaf, bloom and thorn.
 Let it **speak on your behalf**: *“This home is watched, protected, and blessed.”*